This project has been made possible by the funding received from the ‘Commonwealth window’ of the India-UN Development Partnership Fund.

 August 2020 Terms of reference of Project Board finalised and Annual Work Plan approved by the Project Board.

-The project has continued to deliver reforms for strengthening Legal and Institutional frameworks for the public debt management in the Bahamas.
-Significant progress has been made in crafting and finalising draft Public Debt Management Regulations and plugging gaps in the area of institutional/organisational arrangements for the public debt management.
+The project has continued to deliver reforms for strengthening Legal and Institutional frameworks including a policy framework for the public debt management and bond market development in the Bahamas.
 Activities completed, on track and initiated are as below:

 Completed

-• Finalised Fiscal Agency Agreement submitted to the Government of Bahamas.
-It is now to signed by the Financial Secretary and the Governor, Central Bank of The Bahamas
+• Finalised Fiscal Agency Agreement accepted by the Government of Bahamas and the Central Bank of the Bahamas in 2021.
+It is now to be executed by the Financial Secretary and the Governor, Central Bank of The Bahamas

-• Final report providing blueprint to establish a new Debt Management Office has been accepted by the Government and a new Debt Management Office has been set up within the Ministry of Finance
+• Final report providing blueprint to establish a new Debt Management Office has been accepted by the Government and a new Debt Management Office was set up in 2021 within the Ministry of Finance

 • Supported development of Job Description (JD) and HR Guidelines for recruitment of new positions.
 This facilitated advertisement of positions of new Director of the new DMO as per the JD

-• Maiden Annual Borrowing Plan developed and published.
+• The first and second Annual Borrowing Plan developed and published.
 Find out more here and here

 On track